sauravsehgal24/EasyBackendCl/README.md

 ## Usage
 #### (Note: Some of the features still needs to be developed, so please be patient)

-- Create an account on EasyBackendCl
+- Visit [easybackendcl.ga] and create an account on EasyBackendCl
 - Update your profile (optional)
 - Go to dashboard
 - Click on create app button